nonkerdoob/SmokelessCPU-Guides/Guides/BIOS/BIOS_CRISIS.md

     > A wrong bios setting, for example, is one of these cases

 # How to do it
+>[!IMPORTANT]

-Sometimes BIOS setups can come "protected".
-It can come with an extractor that extracts the installer to a specific location.
-Try following Step 3 with your BIOS installer.
-If you do not get files that are required for the guide, try following from Step 2 onwards.
+>Sometimes BIOS setups can come "protected".
+It means the BIOS setup is extracted and then ran.
+If you are able to launch the BIOS setup directly, you may not have to follow Step 2.

 ## Tool Needed
 - [InnoExtract](https://github.com/dscharrer/innoextract/releases) (ONLY for protected BIOS installers)